Thursday, February 25th, 2016

 · Look for the WaterSense label when replacing toilets, dishwashers, water heaters, or clothes washers.
 It’s easily identifiable and indicates a water-saving product.

 Water You Waiting For?
 Allied Reddi-Rooter is your partner in leak repair and water retention.
 If you’ve purchased a replacement toilet, sink, dishwasher, clothes washer or water heater, we’ll happily install it for you.
 Likewise, we can repair chronic leaks that just won’t go away.
-Call Ray today for a free quote or more information.
-(513) 396-5300.
+Call at 513-396-5300 or contact Ray today for a free quote or more information.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.